bpc2003/xdbms/README.md

 - `SET 0/name:John` - sets the key `name` to the value `John` in object 0.
 - `DEL */name` - deletes every key `name` from every object.
 ### API Reference
-There are six functions in mdb.h
+There are six functions and two types in mdb.h
+#### Types:
+- tabidx_t: represents a single key-value pair in an object.
+- tablist_t: represents a single object.
+#### Functions:
-- readdb: reads a database from a given file
+- readdb: takes a filename and returns a tablist array\
+if the file doesn't exist it will return an empty tablist array\
+if readdb fails in any other way it will return NULL.
+- writedb: takes a filename and tablist array\
-- writedb: writes a database to a given file
+writedb writes the given tablist array to a file.
+- getkeys: takes a tablist array and index\
-- getkeys: gets every key-value pair from a given object
+getkeys finds every single key-value pair in a given tablist\
+and returns an integer array with the indexes of each key-value pair.
+- getkey: takes a tablist array, index, and key\
-- getkey: gets a single key-value pair from a given object
+getkey finds a key-value pair from a given tablist\
+if it can't find the key-value pair it will return an empty tabidx.
+- setkey: takes a pointer to a tablist array, an index, and a key-value pair\
-- setkey: sets a given key-value pair in a given object
+setkey sets a given key-value pair in a given object, if a given key already exists\
+it will overwrite the value set in that key.\
+If setkey is successful it will return 0.
+- delkey: takes a tablist array, an index, and a key\
-- delkey: deletes a given key-value pair from a given object
+delkey deletes the given key-value pair from the given object\
+if successful it will return 0.

 ## Removal
 In order to remove mdb run:\